corrode/tarnish/README.md

 ```

 Note how `main` just calls `tarnish::main()` with the parent logic function.
-This handles the check for parent-vs-task automatically.
+This handles the check for parent-vs-task context.

 ## Shutdown

 When you drop a `Process` handle, it sends a shutdown message to the task and
-waits up to 5 seconds.
+waits for up to 5 seconds.
 If the task doesn't exit cleanly, it gets a `SIGKILL`.

 ## When Tasks Crash

-When a task crashes mid-operation, `process.call()` automatically restarts the task and returns an error.
+When a task crashes mid-operation, `process.call()` automatically restarts the
+task and returns an error.
 The fresh task is ready for the next call.

-You control the retry logic.
-Want to retry once?
+You have to retry the operation yourself.

 ```rust,ignore
 // Try once, retry on failure